mjj4791/python-buienradar/CHANGLOG.rst

 **changed**

-- fixed 'stationname' key in result[data]
+- fixed 'stationname'-key in result[data]
+- forecast moved into data-section

 [0.2] - 2017-05-21